aashutoshrathi/backup-blog.aashutosh.dev/clfzf0v7k000709lgbwow62c4.md

 * [Why do you see â€™ instead of an apostrophe](https://www.justinweiss.com/articles/how-to-get-from-theyre-to-theyre/), got a bug at work, where CSVs were behaving <s>like a bad bad boy</s> as they should?

 * [ReDoS](https://owasp.org/www-community/attacks/Regular_expression_Denial_of_Service_-_ReDoS), yup Denial of Services using Regex, and you are more vulnerable to this than you think you are.
-On a casual Friday walk to AWS Inspector, while at work I saw a [Medium Vuln with word-wrap](https://security.snyk.io/vuln/SNYK-JS-WORDWRAP-3149973), I quicky dug deeper onto this one and found out it's a dependency of ***eslint*** (*so might be affecting half the world*)*.*
+On a casual Friday walk to AWS Inspector, while at work I saw a [Medium Vuln with word-wrap](https://security.snyk.io/vuln/SNYK-JS-WORDWRAP-3149973), I quickly dug deeper into this one and found out it's a dependency of ***eslint*** (*so might be affecting half the world*)*.*
     Proposed a fix for this in [this Pull Request](https://github.com/jonschlinkert/word-wrap/pull/33), basically to *avoid using Regex where things can be done without it*.

     ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1680438076533/3963bcab-2688-43b2-aee6-0945a3695a21.png align="center")